Biography.梁先庭个人网站

 Education & Early Life

-Professor Liang Xianting is a theoretical physicist who earned his Ph.D. from the University of Science and Technology of China (USTC).
+Professor Xian-Ting Liang is a theoretical physicist who earned his Ph.D. from the University of Science and Technology of China (USTC).
 He is currently a professor and doctoral advisor at Ningbo University.
 He has also served as a Ph.D. supervisor at the Chinese Academy of Sciences, a visiting scholar at National Cheng Kung University (Taiwan), and a member of several national academic committees.

 Professor Liang's academic journey is marked by resilience and determination.
 Beginning his education away from home at the age of nine, he experienced multiple disruptions throughout primary and secondary schooling.
 Despite these challenges, he was admitted to Huaihua Normal College (now Huaihua University), becoming the only student from his high school cohort to attend college.
 He was also one of only two students in his department to be accepted into graduate school.
 He later earned a Master’s degree in Applied Mathematics and a Ph.D. in Theoretical Physics from USTC.